zkamvar/stunning-barnacle/Rollout.md

 ## Rollout Plan

-The rollout will involve three phases: alpha, beta, and release.
+The rollout will involve three phases for each of the independent components: alpha, beta, and release.
 Each of these phases.